 Creating an online calendar is easy, convenient and needn't cost anything (we recommend Google Calendar).
 Several well-known companies offer free calendar services, and paid-for services are also available.
 When you sign in to your SMS Client Reminders account, full details on how to set up an appointments calendar are available in the Add Appointments page.
 Alternatively you can follow the create a calendar tutorial.

 No, only those you give the URL to will be able to access your calendar.
 Someone could theoretically "guess" the URL but given their complexity this is extremely, extremely unlikely.
 It would be the equivalent of guessing a randomly generated 25 character password.

-Although we recommend linking to a live calendar, if you want to upload a static appointments file, you can do so in iCalendar (iCal/ICS) or CSV format.
+Although we recommend linking to a live calendar, if you want to upload a static appointments file, you can do so using the CSV format.
 For Client Name mode the CSV file must have columns called Name (or Client ID), Date and Time.
 For Direct Input mode the CSV file must have columns called Date, Time, Phone and (optionally) Email.

 Every 120 minutes for Bronze plans and every 30 minutes for Silver plans and above.
 If you want your calendar data to be scanned/read immediately you can use the Refresh option on the Appointments page when signed in.

 Whenever a name is identified in an appointment and it is on your client list they will be sent a reminder.
 It's your responsibility so make sure all spellings and timings are accurate - so type carefully!